-Dear Members & Friends,
+Dear Members & Friends

-For YHA, 2016 was a year of integration, strategic planning and acquisition.
-We integrated the former national body, Hostelling International Australia (HI-A) into YHA Ltd, and members of YHA Tasmania voted to merge into YHA Ltd with effect from 1 January 2017.
-Negotiations continue with YHA WA, with a Memorandum of Understanding entered into with the aim of merging into YHA Ltd in the second half of 2017 subject to voting on by WA members.
-At the 2016 AGM we made modifications to the Constitution to assist with modernising the organisation and providing good governance.
+For YHA in Australia, 2016 was a year of integration, strategic planning and hostel development.

+We integrated the former national body, Hostelling International Australia (HI-A) into YHA Ltd, and the members of YHA Tasmania voted to merge into YHA Ltd with effect from 1 January 2017.
+A Memorandum of Understanding was entered into with the Board of YHA WA, with the aim of merging into YHA Ltd in the second half of 2017 subject to a positive vote by WA members.
+At the 2016 AGM we made modifications to the Constitution to assist with modernising the organisation and improving its governance.

-A National Strategic Planning conference was held in July 2016 in the Barossa Valley in South Australia, resulting in new Strategic Plan to guide the organisation to 2020.
-YHA Australia was also well represented at a Hostelling International conference held in the UK, providing input into the global organisation.
+A National Strategic Planning conference was held in July 2016 in the Barossa Valley in South Australia, resulting in a new Strategic Plan to guide the organisation to 2020.
+We represented YHA Australia at the biennial Hostelling International conference held in the UK in September 2016 and provided input into the management of the global organisation.

 We continued to provide a high quality network of hostels in NSW, Victoria, Queensland, South Australia, NT and the ACT.
-Our network of 57 hostels generated 1,431,942 overnight stays, with our guests coming from over 180 countries.
+Our network of 57 hostels generated 1,434,136 overnight stays, with our guests coming from over 180 countries.

 We currently have 35,262 individual and group members, and a further 19,909 international visitors who joined while travelling in Australia.
-During the year we undertook a creative refresh to revitalise YHA's brand and appeal to more, young 'Discovery Seekers'.
+During the year we undertook a creative refresh to revitalise YHA's brand and appeal to young 'Discovery Seekers'.